High-bandwidth Digital Content Protection: HDCP v2.2, v2.1 and v2.0 breach

 V2.2 was released to fix that weakness by adding randomness provided by the receiver side.
 However the transmitter in V2.2 must not support receivers of V2.1 or V2.0 in order to avoid this attack.
 Hence a new erratum was released to redefine the field called "Type" to prevent backward compatibility with versions below 2.2.
 The "Type" flag should be requested by the content's usage rules (i.e. via the DRM or CAS that opened the content).

 In August 2015, version 2.2 was rumored to be broken.
 An episode of AMC's series Breaking Bad was leaked to the Internet in UHD format; its metadata indicated it was an HDMI cap, meaning it was captured through HDMI interface that removed HDCP 2.2 protection.

 On 4 November 2015, Chinese company LegendSky Tech Co., already known for their other HDCP rippers/splitters under the HDFury brand, released the HDFury Integral, a device that can remove HDCP 2.2 from HDCP-enabled UHD works.
 On 31 December 2015, Warner Bros and Digital Content Protection LLC filed a lawsuit against LegendSky.
-Nevertheless, the lawsuit was ultimately dropped after LegendSky argued that the device did not "strip" HDCP content protection but rather downgraded it to an older version, a measure permitted by the DMCA as an exception.
+Nevertheless, the lawsuit was ultimately dropped and settled out of court in May 2016, after LegendSky argued that the device did not "strip" HDCP content protection but rather downgraded it to an older version, a measure permitted by the DMCA as an exception.